kyberdrb/clean_pacman_cache_dir/README.md

              packageFilesDesignatedForDeletion.emplace(filename);
       2. continue
    4. Build the regular expression pattern with the help of the `Architecture` class that accumulated all available versions from the previous loop.
-   5. shorten the `filename` only to package name and version by removing the trailing text with a regular expression, and save the result into a variable `packageNameAndVersion`
+   5. shorten the `filename` only to package filename and version by removing the trailing text with a regular expression, and save the result into a variable `packageNameAndVersion`
-   6. separate the package name and version by tokenizing the `packageNameAndVersion` by dash `-` delimiter into `tokens` vector through `token` string
+   6. separate the package filename and version by tokenizing the `packageNameAndVersion` by dash `-` delimiter into `tokens` vector through `token` string
    7. initialize a text variables `packageName` and `packageVersion` to empty text
    8. iterate `tokens`